kurokida/PsychWebTool/docs/index.md

 - [Presentation of a image file](tutorials/presentImage.md)
 - Saving Data

+# Demonstration
+There are [some demonstration programs](demo.md) in the **demo** folder.
+These are usuful for understanding how to use PsychWebTool.

 # Functions

 # About PsychWebTool

 PsychWebTool was created by Daiichiro Kuroki at Kyushu University in Japan.
 I am preparing submitting a paper regarding this library.
 Until acceptance of the paper, please cite the URL: http://pwt.hes.kyushu-u.ac.jp/ if you use PsychWebTool.

-You can use PsychWebTool free of charge, but the software is provided without warranty.
+You can use PsychWebTool free of charge, but the software is provided "as is" without warranty of any kind.